pulp-platform/hero/README.md

 ### Applications

-The `example-apps` folder contains different example applications.
-Which are supposed to be used with different environments.
+The `example-apps` folder contains different example applications, which are supposed to be used with different environments.

 - **Minimal runtime (`source env/ehuawei-minimal-runtime.sh`):**
   + hello